Here’s some good news: Unsubscribes aren’t bad news!

 - Use a double opt-in process to improve the quality of your subscribers

-4) The content and design is just boring
+4. The content and design are just boring

 Your customers are already receiving a lot of emails.
 On top of that, if the design is bland and the content is uninspiring, its fate is almost sealed.

 There are so many ways to make an email irresistible for customers: being interesting, informative, funny, sarcastic, helpful, or offering value.
 Boring is the last thing your email needs to be.

 - Don’t compromise on quality.
 Make the content short and easily skimmable.
 Don’t go overboard with the design.

 - Stick to an email marketing calendar and include a wide variety of original content.
 Use traditional and non-traditional holidays to send interesting email content.

 Check out how M22 used the Polar Vortex event to craft an interesting email for their customers.

 Some customers engage with a brand to explore and purchase at their own pace, and nothing more.
 So just because they’ve signed up for your email doesn’t mean they’re ready for purchase.